pjakiela/ECON379/exercises/E7B-TWFE.md

-where Y<sub>it</sub> is the outcome variable of interest (gross enrollment); &lambda;<sub>i</sub> and &gamma;<sub>t</sub> are country and time fixed effects, respectively; and _D<sub>it</sub>_ is the treatment dummy, and indicator equal to one in country-years after the elimination of school fees (inluding the year during which school fees were eliminated).
+where Y<sub>it</sub> is the outcome variable of interest (gross enrollment); &lambda;<sub>i</sub> and &gamma;<sub>t</sub> are country and time fixed effects, respectively; and _D<sub>it</sub>_ is the treatment dummy, an indicator equal to one in country-years after the elimination of school fees (inluding the year during which school fees were eliminated).

 Extend your do file to generate the variable _D<sub>it</sub>_ (you may wish to call it `treatment`) and then run the two-way fixed effects regression of gross enrollment on your dummy for free primary education.
 What is the estimated coefficient on `treatment`?
 Is it statistically significant?

 _Note:  you cannot include the code `i.country` to generate fixed effects for individual countries because Stata will not generate fixed effects for the different values of a string variable.
 What